mufidu/mufidu.com/about/index.md

 Some good notes will be edited and published here.

+This site is built with performance as a priority, so it's pretty simple.
+All the cool stuff is in [my other projects](/projects/).

 ## About me

 I am currently an Informatics student.
 I just code as a hobby, at least for now.
-See [what I've build](/projects).

-I've also been busy learning and trying some stuff, see [what I'm doing now](/now).
+Have also been busy learning and trying some things, see [what I'm doing now](/now).

 Check out my online presences: